Wozzy1/TaskBoard/README.md

 dont forget about the center square <br>
 even N x N boards wont have a center space

+## Things to implement:
-Need to work on bingo finding algorithm
+* Need to work on bingo finding algorithm
-Wanna create the dynamic list view to see all the tasks at once before creating the board, also display # of tasks
+* Wanna create the dynamic list view to see all the tasks at once before creating the board, also display # of tasks
+* Back button from board to creating board.
+Should save the current list items so you can modify the list before saving it as final.
+* New Board Button.
+Takes you back to the creating board view.
+* Randomize Board -> Shuffle board button.
+* A mechanism to check if you have saved or not before leaving the page.
+* Make the naming process more UX friendly by having board name on the UI instead of in File System.
+Take the user inputted board name and populate the FS popup with it (if possible).
+* Have a live count showing how many items are in the list when creating the list.
+* Allow modification to a list from a saved board.
+Ex: open this week's list; should be able to modify list items and save again.